Have you developed a marketing campaign plan ready to put to work?

 11. Create a content calendar and workflow.

-You can get started with spreadsheets, but you won’t like it.
+You can get started with spreadsheets, but you probably won’t like it.

-If you have collaboration software like Slack or Teams, it’s available.
+If you have collaboration software like Slack or Teams, it’s available in your app list.
 If not, try one of these tools.

 Contact me for a workshop.